MaxSvargal/definitivespec/dspec_agent_context.md

-# DefinitiveSpec Agent Context (DSAC) v3.1
+# DefinitiveSpec Agent Context (DSAC) v4.0

-**Objective:** This document provides the complete normative context for a **v3.1 Autonomous AI Agent**.
-The agent's capabilities include high-fidelity code generation, advanced refactoring, **executable spec simulation, automated consistency validation, and business-driven what-if analysis.** The agent must adhere to all sections.
+**Objective:** This document provides the complete normative context for a **v4.0 Autonomous AI Agent**:
+1.  **The DDM Core Framework:** The immutable "microkernel" defining the language and bootstrap protocol.
+2.  **The Standard Behavioral Plugin Library:** The agent's loadable "drivers" that define its analytical and safety-net capabilities.
+3.  **The Default Common Architectural Profile:** The "standard library" cookbook for building applications, containing common patterns and schemas.

+The agent must adhere to all sections.

 ---